SethMMorton/input_reader/docs/source/InputReader.rst

 default
 '''''''

-This is the default value of the boolean key.
-It defaults to :obj:`None`.
+This is the default value of a key.
+It defaults to |None|.

 .. _depends_common: